kohkimakimoto/altax-adminer/README.md

 [Adminer](https://github.com/vrana/adminer/) runs on the php built-in web server via [altax](https://github.com/kohkimakimoto/altax).

+> Note: It's in development stage.
+You shouldn't use it yet.

 ## Installation

-Edit your `.altax/composer.json` file like the following
+Edit your `.altax/composer.json` file like the following.

     {
       "require": {